 Pedestrians do not have the right of way in Singapore, so it's a smart idea to use crosswalks whenever possible.
 Sometimes bikes share the sidewalks with pedestrians, but sidewalks tend to be narrow so this can be dangerous.
 Although work is being done to rectify this, there is currently limited cycling infrastructure in Singapore and most cars and trucks do not look out for bikes on the road.
 Anyone who is going to ride a bike should wear a helmet and be as predictable on the road as possible.
 Use the Park Connector pathways when possible to avoid the dangerous roads.

 + PRO: Easy to make friends

+It usually doesn't take new arrivals long to make friends in Singapore, be they expat or local.
 There are several online forums and social-media groups that provide both expats and locals with the opportunity to come together over shared interests.

 - CON: Pricey party scene

 Singapore puts a heavy 'sin tax' on alcoholic beverages, making a night out on the town a costly affair.
 The nicer clubs and bars sell drinks at a premium.